onflow/flip-fest/winners.md

 > Note: All dollar amounts are listed in *USD*.
 All payouts will be done in *FLOW* using the average price during November.

-> If you notice and issues or problems with any of the amounts below, please post an issue with the problem and potential correction (if needed).
+> If you notice any issues or problems with any of the amounts below, please post an issue with the problem and potential correction (if needed).

 ---